jruby/jruby/README.md

 See [BUILDING](BUILDING.md) for information about prerequisites, how to compile JRuby from source and how to test it.

-Alternatively, if you need to test out some unreleased bits, there's [nightly builds](http://jruby.org/nightly).

 ## Authors

 Stefan Matthias Aust, Anders Bengtsson, Geert Bevin, Ola Bini,